- Religion and Philosophy»

 Now the wall of the city had twelve foundations, and on them were the names of the twelve apostles of the Lamb.

-The chief cornerstone was about the Father's love for us shown through the life and death of Jesus as learned in the previous lesson, and is the beginning and the base of the entire structure of our lives.
-The foundation stones are a reflection of of how that love is worked out in the lives of those who would come to faith in Jesus Christ as evidenced through the lives of the apostles.
+The chief cornerstone was about the Father's love for us shown through the life and death of Jesus as learned in the previous lesson and is the beginning and the base of the entire structure of our lives.
+The foundation stones are a reflection of how that love is worked out in the lives of those who would come to faith in Jesus Christ as evidenced through the lives of the apostles.

 It is interesting to note that most of the apostles died a martyr's death with the exception of one, John who was exiled to the Island of Patmos, and it is unclear how he died so it isn't to say that he didn't die a martyr's death, It simply is unknown.
 Nonetheless, he died while imprisoned for his faith in the Lord and Savior Messiah.

 Most of their deaths were torturous, brutal, and for the most part gruesome.
 Was it simply a religion that they died for?
 Who would do that?
 Consider that to avoid these tragic events all they had to do was deny this religion if that was all it was.
 What was it about their faith that they knew and understood and made them willing to suffer and die such horrible deaths?
 I believe it was Love.
-I believe the love of the father truly had entered the Holy of Holies of their being through their faith in His Son and it was so rock solid that nothing could penetrate nor destroy it.
+I believe the love of the father truly had entered the Holy of Holies of their being through their faith in His Son and it is so "rock solid" that nothing could penetrate nor destroy it.

 Yet in all these things we are more than conquerors through Him who loved us.
 For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord.